 Involving specialists to assess the design and operating effectiveness ofcontrols:

 On selected samples of contracts we tested that the revenue recognized is inaccordance with the accounting standard by-

-- Observed that the estimates of cost io complete were reviewed and approved byappropriate levels of management;
+- Observed that the estimates of cost to complete were reviewed and approved byappropriate levels of management;

-- Assessed the appropriateness of work in progress (contract assets) on balance sheetby evaluating the underlying documentation to identity possible delays in achievingmilestones which may require change in estimated costs to complete the remainingperformance obligations: and '
+- Assessed the appropriateness of work in progress (contract assets) on balance sheetby evaluating the underlying documentation to identify possible delays in achievingmilestones which may require change in estimated costs to complete the remainingperformance obligations; and

 Our audit procedures include the following substantive procedures: